iluvjava/Maths/Notebook 2.0 obsidian/AMATH 514 Combinatorics Optimizations/Everything Network Flow/Network Simplex Algorithm.md

 - `T_prime`, $T'$ is a copy of the tree, include all its arcs and nodes, and it has mass balance constraint: `b_prime`, $b'$.
 It will be modified when we run the algorithm.
 - `x` is the flow, `x(i, j)` denotes the flow on arc $(i, j)$, positive.
 - `u` is the upper bound function for the min cost flow problem.
-- Finally, we keep using the quantities: `thread, pred` from the previous sections, they are relevant to the spanning tree structure.
+- Finally, we keep using the quantities: `thread, pred` from the previous sections, they are relevant to the spanning tree structure, let the root node of the tree to be the same as in the previous case.

-**Algorithm Psuedo Code**:
+**Algorithm Pseudo Code**:

 ```SQL
 FUNCTION compute_flows(T, L, U, G=(A, N)):